Patent Leather Beetle

 These beetles make tunnels in the wood; inside the galleries, the beetles will mate, lay eggs, and watch over their offspring.[3]
 The adults feed the larvae a chewed-up mixture of wood chips and feces.
 The larvae cannot feed themselves and take a year to develop.
 Being presocial beetles, the larvae are typically taken care of by the parents and young offspring.[7]
 This cooperative brood care is beneficial to all individuals involved, larvae receive optimal care and young adults are able remain in the burrow to increase fitness and wait for favorable conditions before exiting the log.[12]

-Offspring rely heavily on parental care for protection and nourishment, food is mixed with secretions by the parent before the larvae can feed.[2]
-Reproduction appears to be affected by seasonality, with summer months being the time in which females lay majority of their eggs.[2]
-O. disjunctus remain in monogamous pairs, during the breeding season (early spring until late summer) they will repeatedly copulate and produce anywhere from 20 to 35 eggs over the time period.[3]
-Offspring remain in the parental tunnel for the rest of the year, overwinter, and then disperse in the following late spring.[3]
-Infanticidal behavior has been observed, and is most likely to occur in the event of a burrow take over by a male or female that has not yet had the chance to mate due to limited access to an empty burrow.[3]
+Offspring rely heavily on parental care for protection and nourishment, food is mixed with secretions by the parent before the larvae can feed.[3]
+Reproduction appears to be affected by seasonality, with summer months being the time in which females lay the majority of their eggs.[3]
+O. disjunctus remain in monogamous pairs; during the breeding season (early spring until late summer) they will repeatedly copulate and produce anywhere from 20 to 35 eggs over the time period.[4]
+Offspring remain in the parental tunnel for the rest of the year, overwinter, and then disperse in the following late spring.[4]
+Infanticidal behavior has been observed and is most likely to occur in the event of a burrow takeover by a male or female that has not yet had the chance to mate due to limited access to an empty burrow.[4]

 Anthropological impacts